HyperNervie/Bejeweled-Autosplitters/readme.md

 Check "Split upon unlocking a Secret Mode" in auto splitter settings to enable auto splitting for the "Unlock All Modes" category.
 If checked, the auto splitter will not work as above when you play Classic, Zen or Quest mode.

-* Timing starts when you enter any mode.
+* Timing starts when you enter any mode and haven't unlocked any Secret Modes.
 * Split is triggered when you unlock a Secret Mode.
 * Reset is not implemented yet.
 If you know how to detect if the player returns to the main menu, feel free to open a pull request.